Mujingrui/COVID-19-Tracking-Map/README.md

 # COVID-19-Tracking-Map
-This project inclued the code to develop the website.
+This project incluedes the code to develop the website.
+$y = x$